 Are VPR guns used in your area?
 Well they’ve most heavily used in GA and in Edmonton, Canada.
-I’m also aware of them currently being used in FL, KS, LA, MA, MO, OH, TN, & VA.
+In the US they’ve been reported in FL, GA, KS, LA, MA, MD, MO, OH, TN, & VA.
+In Canada they’ve been spotted in B.C., Alberta, Ontario, & Newfoundland.
 They may also be in use elsewhere and they continue to spread steadily throughout the country.
-Even if they’re not in your state yet, it would be safest to go for at least 3 heads up front for peace of mind, especially if you’re gonna be spending the time and energy to get everything installed anyways which can involve removing your bumper, running wires back through your vehicle’s firewall, etc.
+Even if they’re not in your state yet, it would be safest to go for at least 3 heads for peace of mind, especially if you’re gonna be spending the time and energy to get everything installed anyways which can involve removing your bumper, running wires back through your vehicle’s firewall, etc.

 If you need to order more heads, I recommend doing so before you start taking off your bumper, running the wires, etc. It’s much easier to do everything all at once.
 You can purchase more heads here.

 The ALP’s control box has ports for 3 heads up front.
 If you’re running only 2 heads up front, make sure you’re using only ports F1 & F2.
 Don’t plug either head into the F3 port.